|

 It's Time

-Audience maximum: 30 children (ages 1-3 or 3-5) plus any comfortable number of adults.
+Audience maximum: 40 children (ages 2-5) plus any comfortable number of adults.
 Running time: approx. 30 minutes

 |